sngrstudio/astro-base-template/README.md

 | `bun astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `bun astro -- --help` | Get help using the Astro CLI                     |

+## Batteries included:

+- A `.devcontainer` custom configuration to use either in [Github Codespaces](https://github.com/features/codespaces), [Gitpod Flex](https://www.gitpod.io/docs/flex/introduction/overview), or [run locally](https://containers.dev) using Docker (make sure Docker is installed first).
+- a Gitpod Flex automations config _(feel free to delete it if you don't need it)_.
+- a Renovate config file at `renovate.json`.
+- Prettier, (will be configured automatically if you're using Dev Container)

 ## 👀 Want to learn more?

 Feel free to check [Astro's documentation](https://docs.astro.build) or jump into Astro's [Discord server](https://astro.build/chat).